Smallpox in Australia: Analogies with North America

-However, Warren and others argue that the British had already used smallpox in just this way in North America:
+Warren, however, argues that the British had already used smallpox in just this way in North America:

 In the eighteenth century, British forces using smallpox was not unprecedented.
 This tactic was promoted by Major Robert Donkin.
 It was initiated by General Jeffrey Amherst in 1763 and smallpox-laden blankets and a handkerchief were distributed from Fort Pitt near the Great Lakes in North America.

 In June 1763, during Pontiac's War, Colonel Henry Bouquet ordered smallpox blankets to be distributed to a Delaware delegation when they laid siege to Fort Pitt.
 Yet A. R. Rao's careful researches in the 1960s found little truth in the traditional belief that smallpox can be spread at a distance through infected clothing or bedding; and there is independent evidence that Bouquet's attempt, even with very fresh material from the smallpox epidemic inside their own fort, was unsuccessful.

 The analogy with the Sydney colony is not perfect, in that smallpox had long been a scourge in North America, whereas in Australia the British would have been infecting their new territory with a deadly disease from which it (and its new colonists) had been free.
 Henry Reynolds commented in 2001: "Not surprisingly this is a highly contentious proposition.
 If true, it would clearly fall within the ambit of the Genocide Convention".
 Seth Carus of the National Defense University in the US wrote in 2015 that: "Ultimately, we have a strong circumstantial case supporting the theory that someone deliberately introduced smallpox in the Aboriginal population".
 However, Colin Tatz in his 2011 Genocide in Australia: By Accident or Design? rejects as absurd the notion that the British would have deliberately released in Australia a disease that they had so much reason to fear.